Canada Open Work Permit: Requirements, Eligibility, Process & Documents for Indians

 Who can apply for Canada Open Work Permit?

-- Spouses or common-law partners of international students in master's programs of 16 months or longer, doctoral students, or students in select professional programs (tightened January 21, 2025)
+- Spouses or common-law partners of international students in master's programs of 16 months or longer, doctoral students, or students in select professional programs (effective January 21, 2025)

 - International graduates of eligible Designated Learning Institutions applying for a Post-Graduation Work Permit (PGWP)